 Edinburgh’s Royal Mile got it’s name for two reasons; because of its Royal connection and also because it actually is just over one mile long.
 The Mile boasted the world’s first skyscrapers, and expanded with many great buildings and fine architecture, and is now one of the world’s most famous streets.

-Many attractions are to be found on the Royal Mile, including the Scottish Parliament building and Giles Cathedral, which make it a busy place all year round, but even more so in August, when the Edinburgh Fringe Festival has the high street bustling with tourists and street performers of all kinds.
+Many attractions are to be found on the Royal Mile, including the Scottish Parliament building and Giles Cathedral, which make it a busy place all year round, but even more so in the month of August, when the Edinburgh Fringe Festival has the high street bustling with tourists from all over the world, and street performers of all kinds.

 Mercat Cross is also on the Mile, and this is where important royal proclamations are read and where the calling of a general election would be announced.
 Near the top of the Mile is the Scotch Whisky Heritage Centre, where you can see how whisky is made.